microsoft/app-camp/docs/aad/ExtendTeamsApp.md

 npm run package
 ```

-This will generate a new manifest.json file and a new application package (northwind.zip).
+This will generate a new manifest.json file and a new app package (northwind.zip).